Ready for discharge?

 - Resources available differ, and there are different rules for accessing resources and different priorities in providing them.

-- Cultural and managerial diffeences, with a major political and management pressure on hospitals to discharge.
+- Cultural and managerial differences, with a major political and management pressure on hospitals to discharge.

-Most readers will not be surprised by any of the findings from empirical studies.
+Most readers will not be surprised by these empirical study findings.
 The discharge process is complex and challenging because it involves many people working in different organisations, each with other methods and priorities.
-Different system parts have different funding mechanisms, different organisational cultures and rarely share information.
+Different system parts have different funding mechanisms and organisational cultures and rarely share information.
 Only healthcare has good knowledge about the disease.
 Expert rehabilitation multiprofessional teams that include medical staff with rehabilitation expertise are not usually involved, so further difficulty arises from inaccurate formulation and prognosis and a failure to appreciate what rehabilitation could achieve.

-These studies also show that the difficulties arising within transferring care are similar in many different situations.
-Teams responsible for and policies for transfers of care should be generic, with similar principles and procedures.
-According to such factors as age, type of hospital, and type of conditions, there will be some differences, but the similarities are more significant than the differences.
+These studies also show that the difficulties of transferring care are similar in many situations.
+Teams responsible for and policies for transferring care should be generic, with similar principles and procedures.
+While there will be some differences depending on factors such as age, type of hospital, and type of condition, the similarities are more significant than the differences.

-The overwhelmingly powerful message is that all attempts to resolve this problem by passing all responsibility to one of many parties, usually the acute hospital, are doomed to fail – as is evident from experience over the last 20-30 years.
+The overwhelmingly powerful message is that all attempts to resolve this problem by assigning all responsibility to a single party from the many involved, usually the acute hospital, are doomed to fail—as is evident from experience over the last 20-30 years.
 Moreover, any system of incentives or punishments for perceived failures will reduce cooperation and collaboration between the parties involved.

-Second, as is evident from news stories, a failure to take a holistic view of the transfer process and the lack of sufficient resources in all parts of the health and social care system will increase acute hospital problems.
+Second, as news stories show, a failure to take a holistic view of the transfer process and the lack of sufficient resources in all parts of the health and social care system will increase acute hospital problems, especially urgent readmissions.

 The qualitative studies highlight many vital matters.
-Services and organisations use a variety of incompatible ways to store documents.
-They use various measures that all assess the same phenomenon, such as the ability to perform self-care activities.
-Each service and organisation has its own culture, and these are often very different.
-The models of illness used to analyse and understand the disease and a patient’s problems vary considerably among various services.
-The priorities of the organisation usually differ from the priorities in other organisations.
+Services and organisations store documents in various incompatible ways.
+They use multiple measures to assess the same phenomenon, such as the ability to perform self-care activities.
+Each service and organisation has its own culture, which is often very different.
+The models of illness used to analyse and understand disease and a patient’s problems vary considerably among various services.
+The priorities of the organisation usually differ from those of other organisations.
 Funding rules vary significantly.

 Social care needs sufficient resources to meet the reasonable care needs of our population.
-Without an adequate quantity and variety of social care resources, including care homes, patients cannot leave hospitals at an appropriate time.
-The undeniable fact seems to have been overlooked by politicians who believe that technology, privatisation, reorganised management and exhortation will resolve the problem.
-This belief ignores that most patients depend upon state funding, which has been reduced.
+Patients cannot leave hospitals at an appropriate time without an adequate quantity and variety of social care resources, including care homes.
+Politicians have overlooked this undeniable fact, believing technology, privatisation, reorganised management, and exhortation will resolve the problem.
+This belief ignores the fact that most patients depend upon state funding, which has been reduced.

-Assuming that sufficient resources are made available (an unlikely assumption, I fear), the different parties need to discuss working within a common framework.
-The best one is the biopsychosocial model of illness, as it encompasses all the differing interests of various parties.
-Next, they need to agree on a format or template for referrals from any part to any other part.
-Given the vast range of patients, services, and settings, this will need to be a high-level outline.
+Assuming sufficient resources are available (an unlikely assumption, I fear), the different parties must discuss working within a common framework.
+The best one is the biopsychosocial model of illness, as it encompasses various parties’ differing interests.
+Next, they must agree on a format or template for referrals from one part to another.
+Given the vast range of patients, services, and settings, this must be a high-level outline.
 Third, there needs to be a discussion on the best way to share important information as responsibility transfers from service to service.

-As a first step, the rehabilitation services within an area could combine into a single rehabilitation service.
-This change would demonstrate that holistic services can function.
-The learning disability services already use a shared model covering health, social care, and vocational activities.
+As a first step, the rehabilitation services within an area could collaborate in a single rehabilitation network.
+This change would demonstrate that separate services can work together.
+Learning disability services already use a shared model that covers health, social care, and vocational activities.
 It is not an impossible dream.